IRPC Transports

 protected async dispatch(calls: IRPCCall[]) {

 // 1.
-Serialize calls to your protocol format
+Serialize calls into wire format

-const requests = calls.map(({ id, payload }) => ({
+const requests: IRPCRequest[] = calls.map(({ id, payload: { name, args } }) => ({

-id,
+id, name, args,

 }));

 // 2.
-Send via your transport mechanism
+Send via your protocol

-const responses = await this.sendViaCustomProtocol(requests);
+const response = await this.send(requests);

-const call = calls.find(c => c.id === response.id);
+const call = calls.find(c => c.id === packet.id);

 if (call) {